Alliums and strong flavors

 Sodium benzoate

-Sodium benzoate is the preservative behind the E211 food code.
+E211 preservative, preservative 211, and INS 211 all mean sodium benzoate.
 It appears most often in acidic beverages, sauces, condiments, and shelf-stable products, where it helps keep bacteria, yeasts, and moulds from growing.

 Calcium propionate